unknownguy49/ipwebscanner/README.md

 - whatweb
 - nikto

-Example output is saved in the output/ folder.
+All results are saved in the `output/` folder, organized by target.